APMG/apm-enceladus/README.md

 ## Usage

-In files were you want to use the Image component, put `import { Image } from 'apm-enceladus'` at the top of your file.
+In files were you want to use the Image component, put `import { Slideshow } from 'apm-enceladus'` at the top of your file.

 ## Available Properties